The Residential Halls Committee

 Negotiations to build a college began with the University of NSW in 1960.
 UNSW had opened the first of its secular ‘Kensington Colleges’, Basser College in 1959.
 The University clearly needed student accommodation and the Vice-Chancellor Professor Philip Baxter, was supportive of NUCC and its proposals.
 Prominent business and lay people were approached for support to fund the construction of the proposed College.
 In the end NUCC raised funds from MLC borrowings and money held on behalf of the then Church of England Television Society.
 Land for the location of the College was considered at Little Bay, Daceyville and on part of the Randwick Racecourse site.

-The University eventually agreed to provide land on campus at a “peppercorn rent” to both an Anglican and a Roman Catholic College on Anzac Parade near the Barker Street corner of the campus.
-The Vice-Chancellor required that a foundation clause in the Act of Incorporation of Sydney University that had been written into the Acts establishing most other Australian universities, – that “no religious test shall be administered to any person in order to entitle him to be admitted as a student of the said college or to enjoy any benefit, advantage or privilege thereof”.
-This no religious test policy remains in place today and is an important part of the New College community being a distinctive place of those who have belief and those who have none.
+The University eventually agreed to provide land on campus at a “peppercorn rent” for both Anglican and Roman Catholic Colleges on Anzac Parade near the Barker Street corner of the campus.
+The Vice-Chancellor required that a foundation clause be added that was taken from the Act of Incorporation of Sydney University (and which was written into the Acts establishing most other Australian universities) – that “no religious test shall be administered to any person in order to entitle him to be admitted as a student of the said college or to enjoy any benefit, advantage or privilege thereof”.
+This ‘no religious’ test policy remains in place today and is an important part of the New College community, one that accepts people place of varied faiths, and those who have none.
 The lease for an Anglican college was signed with the University of NSW in 1966.
 Construction of the College began in 1967.

 What’s in a Name?

 The first Master of the College was Rev Noel Pollard, former Librarian & lecturer at Moore Theological College, who was invited to be the founding Master on 7th July 1967.
 He commenced his appointment overseeing the building of the College and the recruitment of the first intake of students in 1969.
-Rev Pollard recommended in June 1968 that the College be referred to as New College named after its famous namesake in the UK.
-The reason for the name was that it
+Rev Pollard recommended in June 1968 that the College be referred to as New College named after its famous namesake in the UK, although in many ways the name was simply a result of the inability to settle on a unique name.
+And of course, it was a ‘new’ college.

 New College opens